 To help you become an awesome software architect, we have picked out our top four books to make 12 in total.
-We are looking at engineering books have influenced both us at The Serverless Edge and our new ‘The Flywheel Effect’ book.
+We are looking at engineering books that have influenced both us at The Serverless Edge and our new ‘The Value Flywheel Effect’ book.

 We were having a chat over the past couple of weeks about engineering books to help you become an awesome software architect.
-Books that have influenced us as avid readers and through using social media to find out what’s happening.
-There is a small number of books that have influenced both ourselves and ‘The Flywheel Effect’ book as well.
+Books have influenced us as avid readers and through using social media to find out what’s happening.
+There is a small number of books that have influenced both ourselves and ‘The Value Flywheel Effect‘ book as well.

 So we figured we’d pick out our top four books and list them out.
 And then we can have a quick chat about them.

-Top 4 books by Mark, Mike and Dave
+Top 4 books by Mark, Mike, and Dave

 Great choice.
 What about you Mike?